4 Questions to Ask Your Defense Lawyer

 We Provide Skillful, Effective Representation for the Accused

-At Berry Law Firm, we have been practicing criminal law since 1965, and we have decades of collective experience.
+At Berry Law: Criminal Defense and Personal Injury Lawyers, we have been practicing criminal law since 1965, and we have decades of collective experience.
 We are a group of highly skilled negotiators and litigators, and much of our success is due to our ability to resolve criminal matters quickly.
 We have helped thousands of clients achieve full charge dismissal and many others obtain reduced penalties, and we know what it takes to help you expeditiously resolve your case.

 We represent clients who have been accused of a variety of crimes, including: